chanzuckerberg/single-cell-curation/schema/3.1.0/schema.md

 ## `X` (Matrix Layers)

-The data stored in the `X` data matrix is the data that is viewable in cellxgene Explorer. cellxgene does not impose any additional constraints on the `X` data matrix.
+The data stored in the `X` data matrix is the data that is viewable in CELLxGENE Explorer.
+CELLxGENE does not impose any additional constraints on the `X` data matrix.

 In any layer, if a matrix has 50% or more values that are zeros, it is STRONGLY RECOMMENDED that the matrix be encoded as a [`scipy.sparse.csr_matrix`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.sparse.csr_matrix.html).

-cellxgene's matrix layer requirements are tailored to optimize data reuse.
+CELLxGENE's matrix layer requirements are tailored to optimize data reuse.
 Because each assay has different characteristics, the requirements differ by assay type.
-In general, cellxgene requires submission of "raw" data suitable for computational reuse when a standard raw matrix format exists for an assay.
-It is STRONGLY RECOMMENDED to also include a "normalized" matrix with processed values ready for data analysis and suitable for visualization in cellxgene Explorer.
-So that cellxgene's data can be provided in download formats suitable for both R and Python, the schema imposes the following requirements:
+In general, CELLxGENE requires submission of "raw" data suitable for computational reuse when a standard raw matrix format exists for an assay.
+It is STRONGLY RECOMMENDED to also include a "normalized" matrix with processed values ready for data analysis and suitable for visualization in CELLxGENE Explorer.
+So that CELLxGENE's data can be provided in download formats suitable for both R and Python, the schema imposes the following requirements:

 *   All matrix layers MUST have the same shape, and have the same cell labels and gene labels.
 *   Because it is impractical to retain all barcodes in raw and normalized matrices, any cell filtering MUST be applied to both.